Yord/pxi/README.md

 ## Features

 +   :rocket: **Blazing fast:** >2x faster than `jq` and >10x faster than `fx` in transforming json.
-+   :sparkles: **Highly extensible:** Trivial to write your own chunker, parser, and marshaller plugins.
++   :sparkles: **Highly extensible:** Trivial to write your own chunker, deserializer, and marshaller plugins.
-+   :scream_cat: **Not limited to JSON:** Also supports parsing and writing other data formats via plugins.
++   :scream_cat: **Not limited to JSON:** Also supports deserializing and writing other data formats via plugins.
 +   :ram: **Configurable DSL:** Add Ramda, Lodash or any other library for transforming JSON.
 +   :sweat_drops: **Streaming support:** Supports streaming JSON out of the box.